Have you ever wanted to make shower melts, but shied away from doing that because you figured it was too difficult?

 Shower Melts With Essential Oils

 (This post contains affiliate links.
-If you click and purchase anything I receive a commission at no extra cost to you.)
+If you click and purchase anything I receive a referral fee at no extra cost to you.)

 Previously, I had made shower melts without citric acid.
 This is a common ingredient for bath bombs, and it’s what gives the bath bombs a fizz.
 However, it is possible to make bath bombs without citric acid.
 This is what I wanted to do, because I didn’t have any citric acid in the house.
 Ordering it online would have taken too long.
 And I didn’t feel like running to the store.